ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 **E. Trigger e-mail to the Individual's mail-ID for OTP Trigger request**

 1. The authentication service request should have a defined set of parameters.
 Please refer to [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition) in Git for more details on required parameters.
-2. The system then retrieves the mode of communication (i.e) e-mail or phone no configured for sending the notification
+2. The system then retrieves the mode of communication (i.e) e-mail or phone number configured for sending the notification
 3. Validates if the configured mode of communication is also registered
 4. Fetches the notification template as per admin configuration
 5. Triggers notification as per the defined and configured template and in the default language English